Spring Snow is a Japanese flowering cherry, with small spreading proportions, and a good choice for the smaller garden.

 The leaves appear after the blossom, and have a coppery colour, with golden tints in the autumn.

-Fill in the details below and we will let you know when Spring Snow flowering cherry tree is back in stock.
+Fill in the form below and we will notify you when Spring Snow flowering cherry tree are back in stock.

 Illustrative example of a pot-grown tree of this variety as supplied.